 Treatment and prognosis

 Treatment consists of combination antibiotic therapy for at least six months.
-The agents isoniazid, rifampicin, ethambutol, and pyrazinamide are considered first-line antituberculosis agents.
+The agents isoniazid, rifampin, ethambutol, and pyrazinamide are considered first-line antituberculosis agents.

-Multidrug-resistant TB (MDR-TB) is defined as disease caused by M. tuberculosis resistant to at least isoniazid and rifampicin.
+Multidrug-resistant TB (MDR-TB) is defined as disease caused by M. tuberculosis resistant to at least isoniazid and rifampin.
 Treatment is a challenge and involves second-line therapies for up to two years.

 Isolation of cases, improve ventilation and vaccination with BCG in endemic countries (this vaccine has good efficiency in children only).

 - 2400 BCE: evidence of spinal tuberculosis in an Egyptian mummy

 - 460 BCE: Hippocrates termed the condition phthisis (Greek for consumption), a term used throughout the centuries

 - 1720: Benjamin Marten writes "A theory of Consumption" and hypothesizes that tuberculosis may be caused by "small living creatures that are transmitted through the air to other patients"